All Episodes

 Pick your favorite caricature of a conservative.

-Gun nut, pick up truck driving, running around bombing abortion clinics, showing up on Saturday night the parking lot at church to get the front pew.
+Gun nut, pickup truck driving, running around bombing abortion clinics, showing up on Saturday night, the parking lot at church to get the front pew.

 Don't speak English very well.

-As a conservative to relate to the conservatives in the audience, that's not even what they think of conservatives.
+That's not even what they think of conservatives.

-The Brooks isn't.
+Brooks isn't.

 When he is on with Mark Shields on PBS, they agree with each other about everything they say.

-But in fact, it's last night, PBS, Charlie Rose speaking with David Brooks about politics in America, and Brooks kicks it off with this.
+But in fact, it's last night, PBS, Charlie Rose, speaking with David Brooks about politics in America.

-But I've come to be a believer, and we need to fix the establishment.
+This is like the worst thing to say in 2016, but I've come to be a believer, and we need to fix the establishment.

 I believe in establishments.